How Jennifer Lawrence and Emma Stone Ended Up Spending Golden Globes Night

 “Well, you had told me that you wanted me to be your date to the after-parties so I, you know, got us some tickets to some after-parties,” Lawrence says in the video.“I booked a car and I was halfway through glam when you told me that you didn’t want to go.”

-She continues, “You just wanted to come over to my house, so I sent my hair and makeup team home and now this is what I look like,” at which point she turns to face the camera and reveals a single smokey eye.
+She continues, “You just wanted to come over to my house, so I sent my hair-and-makeup team home and now this is what I look like,” at which point she turns to face the camera and reveals a single smoky eye.
 The two burst out laughing, as they’re best friends and find each other to be hilarious.

 Neither has disclosed how they passed their post-Globes night, but if they really went for it, Cool Ranch Doritos and french fries were definitely involved.